tind/guide/README.rst

 Invenio has been originally developed at CERN to run the CERN document server, managing over 1,000,000 bibliographic records in high-energy physics since 2002, covering articles, books, journals, photos, videos, and more.
 Invenio is nowadays co-developed by an international collaboration comprising institutes such as CERN, DESY, EPFL, FNAL, SLAC and is being used by many more scientific institutions worldwide.

-This guide is meant for customers of TIND Technologies, a CERN spinn-off company providing Invenio as a hosted solution.
+This guide is meant for customers of TIND Technologies, a CERN spin-off company providing Invenio as a hosted solution.